 12- Become A Professional Travel Companion

-13 -Date And Travel The World: Travel Dating
+13. Travel Dating: Date And Travel The World:

-If you are single, attractive, low on cash and looking to meet other travellers, try this travel dating website.
+If you’re single, attractive, low on cash and looking to meet other travellers, try MissTravels.com, a travel dating website which describes itself as a “first class dating site.”

-I have not tried this myself nor do I know anybody who has but found it really intriguing.
+I haven’t tried this nor do I know anybody who has but found it intriguing.
+Watch the video below to see one woman’s experience using the site to find her first class date.